 Definition and Pathophysiology.
 Sudden death from a cervical spine injury is most likely to occur in football from a fracture-dislocation above C4.
-Axial loading is accepted as the primary cause of cervical spine fractures and dislocations in football players. ^{136,137} Axial loading occurs secondary to head-down contact, whether intentional or unintentional, when the cervical vertebrae are aligned in a straight column.
+Axial loading is accepted as the primary cause of cervical spine fractures and dislocations in football players.^{136,137} Axial loading occurs secondary to head-down contact, whether intentional or unintentional, when the cervical vertebrae are aligned in a straight column.
 Essentially, the head is stopped at contact, the trunk keeps moving, and the spine is crushed between the two.
-When maximum vertical compression is reached, the cervical spine fails, 138 resulting in damage to the spinal cord.
+When maximum vertical compression is reached, the cervical spine fails,138 resulting in damage to the spinal cord.

-Although the football helmet has been successful in reducing the number of catastrophic brain injuries, it is neither the cause nor the solution for cervical spine fractures, primarily because with head-first impact, the head, neck, and torso decelerate non-uniformly.
-Even after the head is stopped, the body continues to accelerate, and no current football helmet can effectively manage the force placed on the cervical spine by the trunk.
-139-141 As identified in the 1970s, contact technique remains the critical factor in preventing axial loading.
+Although the football helmet has been successful in reducing the number of catastrophic brain injuries, it is neither the cause nor the solution for cervical spine fractures, primarily because with head-first impact, the head, neck, and torso decelerate non uniformly.
+Even after the head is stopped, the body continues to accelerate, and no current football helmet can effectively mangage the force placed on the cervical spine by the trunk.^{139-141} As identified in the 1970s, contact technique remains the critical factor in preventing axial loading.

 Prevention.
-Initiating contact with the shoulder while keeping the head up is the safest contact position.
-142-148 With the head up, the athlete can see when and how impact is about to occur and can prepare the neck musculature accordingly.
-This guideline applies to all position players, including ball carriers.
+Initiating contact with the shoulder while keep ing the head up is the safest contact position.142-148 With the head up, the athlete can see when and how impact is about to occur and can prepare the neck musculature accordingly.
+This guide line applies to all position players, including ball carriers.
 The game can be played just as aggressively with this technique but with much less risk of serious head or neck injury.
-Tacklers can still deliver a big hit, and ball carriers can still break tackles.
-149
+Tacklers can still deliver a big hit, and ball carriers can still break tackles.142

 A top priority for prevention is player education.
-Athletes have to know, understand, and appreciate the risks of headfirst contact in football.
-150,151 The videos Heads Up: Reducing the Risk of Head and Neck Injuries in Football 134 and Tackle Progression 135 are excellent educational tools.
+Athletes have to know, understand, and appreciate the risks of heads first contact in football.^{150,151} The videos Heads Up: Reducing the Risk of Head and Neck Injuries in Football134 and Tackle Progression135 are excellent educational tools.
 Parents of high school players should also be given the opportunity to view these videos.
 Coaches have a responsibility to spend adequate time teaching and practicing correct contact techniques with all position players.
-The goal should be not merely to discourage head-down contact but to eliminate it from the game.
-139
+The goal should be not merely to discourage head-down contact but to eliminate it from the game.139

 Recognition.
-Coaches have stated that although they have taught players to tackle correctly, the players still tended to lower their heads just before contact. ^{143,144} It seems that players have learned to approach contact with their head up, but they need to maintain this position during contact. ^{146,149} Instinctively, players protect their eyes and face from injury by lowering their heads at impact. ^{144,146,149} Therefore, coaches must allocate enough practice time to overcome this instinct.
+Coaches have stated that although they have taught players to tackle correctly, the players still tended to lower their heads just before contact.^{143,144} It seems that players have learned to approach contact with their head up, but they need to maintain this position during contact.^{146,149} Instinctively players protect their eyes and face from injury by lowering their heads at impact.^{144,146,149} Therefore, coaches must allocate enough practice time to overcome this instinct.
 Players who drop their heads at the last instant are demonstrating that they need additional practice time with correct contact techniques in game-like situations.
-In addition to teaching correct contact in the beginning of the season, coaches should reinforce the technique regularly throughout the season.
-144 teaching of face-first contact remains a rule violation at the high school level and is a concern at all levels of football.
+In addition to teaching correct contact in the beginning of the season, coaches should reinforce the technique regularly throughout the season.144

-The increase in catastrophic cervical spine injuries in the early 1970s was attributed to coaches teaching players to initiate contact with their face masks.
-136,150 Players did not execute maneuvers as they were taught, often unintentionally, and they lowered their heads just before impact, resulting in increased exposure to axial loading and cervical spine fractures.
-The
+The increase in catastrophic cervical spine injuries in the early 1970s was attributed to coaches teaching players to initiate contact with their face masks.^{136,150} Players did not execute maneuvers as they were taught, often unintentionally, and they lowered their heads just before impact, resulting in increased exposure to axial loading and cervical spine fractures.
+The teaching of face-first contact remains a rule violation at the high school level and is a concern at all levels of football.